Zero-Waste Wedding Guide

 DIY Upcycled Décor Magic

-Transforming everyday items into stunning wedding decor lets you create a unique celebration while staying true to eco-friendly principles.
+Transforming everyday items into stunning wedding décor lets you create a unique celebration while staying true to eco-friendly principles.
+Involve your friends in crafting upcycled decorations—working together not only adds a personal touch but also makes the process more meaningful.
 Start by gathering glass bottles, tin cans, and wooden crates—with just a bit of creative energy, these everyday items will become your upcycled centrepieces.
-Incorporating family heirloom pieces adds sentimental value and personal history to your decor.
+Incorporating family heirloom pieces adds sentimental value and personal history to your décor.
 Reducing waste makes your celebration both beautiful and environmentally responsible.

 As any UK wedding planner worth their salt knows, upcycling has become a cornerstone of British celebrations, particularly for barn weddings in the Cotswolds and country house venues across the Home Counties.